 EXISTING

 Zone R-L

 Use Residential

-Lot size 6,500 square feet
+Lot size 7,556 square feet

 Lot 1

 Number of Dwelling Units 1

-- 3. Location: The subject property is located at 14303 Lightfoot Street, on the west side of Lightfoot Street, approximately 80 feet south of Pollin Street.
-The property is located in Planning Area 84 and Council District 9. - 4.
-Surrounding Uses: The subject property is bounded by Lightfoot Street to the east and by similar single-family detached homes to the north, south, and west.
+- 3. Location: The subject property is located at 14207 Hidden Forest Drive, on the north side of Hidden Forest Drive, approximately 212 feet west of Hardy Tavern Drive.
+The property is also located in Planning Area 84 and Council District 9. - 4.
+Surrounding Uses: The subject property is bounded by Hidden Forest Drive to the south, by single-family detached homes to the east and west, and to the north by Parcel B, which includes a tree conservation area and 100-year floodplain.
 All are within the Residential Low Development (R-L) Zone. - 5.
-Previous Approvals: The subject site was developed as part of the Glassford Village neighborhood, within the larger Villages of Piscataway subdivision.
+Previous Approvals: The subject site was developed as part of the Glassford Village neighborhood within the larger Villages of Piscataway subdivision.
 The site and surrounding area were rezoned under Zoning Map Amendment (Basic Plan) A-9869, which was approved on September 14, 1993 by the Prince George's County District Council.
-A-9869 and companion A-9870 rezoned approximately 858.7 acres in total from the Residential-Agricultural (R-A) Zone to the R-L Zone, and approximately 20 acres from the R-A Zone to the Local Activity Center - Village Center Zone.
-CDP-9306 (PGCPB Resolution No. 94-98) was originally approved by the Prince George's County Planning Board on March 24, 1994 with 36 conditions, and later corrected and amended on October 28, 2004 (PGCPB Resolution No. 94-98(C)(A)).
-The CDP approved 202 single-family detached units and 64 single-family attached units in Glassford Village, inclusive of the subject site.
-Preliminary Plan of Subdivision 4-96047 was approved with 15 conditions on October 17, 1996 (PGCPB Resolution No. 96-301).
+A-9869, and companion A-9870, rezoned approximately 858.7 acres in total from the Residential-Agricultural (R-A) Zone to the R-L Zone, and approximately 20 acres from the R-A Zone to the Local Activity Center Village Center Zone.
+CDP-9306 (PGCPB Resolution No. 94-98) was originally approved by the Prince George's County Planning Board on March 24, 1994 with 36 conditions, and later corrected and amended on October 28, 2004 (PGCPB Resolution No. 94-98(C)(A).
+The CDP approved 201 single-family detached units and 33 single-family attached units in Lusby Village, inclusive of the subject site.

+Preliminary Plan of Subdivision (PPS) 4-94017 was approved with 20 conditions on June 23, 1994 (PGCPB Resolution No. 94-213), and subsequently expired.
+PPS 4-03027 was approved for 836 dwelling units with 47 conditions on June 17, 2003 (PGCPB Resolution No. 03-122), and includes the subject property.
+A revised Type I tree conservation plan was included in that approval.
 Multiple specific design plans (SDPs) were approved by the Planning Board for specific phases of the development.
-SDP-9804-01 was approved by the Planning Board on October 28, 2004, with 37 conditions, for development of 176 single-family homes, inclusive of the subject property. - 6.
-Design Features: The subject application includes a proposal for a 20-foot by 20-foot open deck attached to the rear of the existing single-family detached home, within the rear yard setback.
-The deck is proposed to be attached to the northwest side (rear) of the house and extend into the 25-foot rear yard setback by approximately 5 feet, or 20 feet from the rear property line.
+SDP-0401 was approved by the Planning Board on October 28, 2004, with 37 conditions for development of 176 single-family homes, inclusive of the subject property.

+6. Design Features: The subject application includes a proposal for a 12-foot by 29-foot open deck attached to the rear of the existing single-family detached home, within the rear yard setback.
+The deck is proposed to be attached to the north side (rear) of the house and extend into the 25-foot rear yard setback by 11 to 15 feet, and is 10 to 14 feet from the rear property line.